gustavros/gustavros/README.md

 # Welcome to my profile!

-My name is Gustavo and i'm developer front-end.
+My name is gustavo and I'm a front-end developer.

 ## 📋 Skills